DataMigrators/cpd-docs.mettleci.io/source-markdown/creating-a-datastage-test-case.md

 **From the DataStage canvas**

 1. Open an existing DataStage flow or create a new flow.
-1. Click the **Test cases** icon to open up the Test cases side panel.
+1. Click the **Test cases** icon to open up the test cases side panel.
 1. Click **New test case +**

 ## Defining your test case